IRS stimulus check 3: What’s the timeline for mailed payments? Here’s the latest

 - Even if you got a previous economic impact payment via check or EIP Card, this next one may come in the form of the opposite.
 So last time if you received a check, this time you could receive an EIP Card.

-- The IRS “taxpayers who do not receive a direct deposit by March 24 should watch the mail carefully in the coming weeks” for the paper check or EIP Card.
+- The “taxpayers who do not receive a direct deposit by March 24 should watch the mail carefully in the coming weeks” for the paper check or EIP Card.

-- Both paper checks and EIP Card will come in a white envelope featuring the seal of the U.S. Department of the Treasury—so keep an eye out.
+- Both paper checks and EIP Cards will come in a white envelope featuring the seal of the U.S. Department of the Treasury—so keep an eye out.

 Finally, the IRS notes that future rounds of Economic Impact Payments should go out on a weekly basis from here on out.

 “The IRS continues to send the third round of stimulus payments in record time,” IRS Commissioner Chuck Rettig said in the notice announcing the second round of third Economic Impact Payments.
 “Since this new set of payments will include more mailed payments, we urge people to carefully watch their mail for a check or debit card in the coming weeks.”